 The preparation symbol alerts users to the fact that certain conditions must be met before they can move forward.

-11. Manual operation symbol
+Manual operation (less common)

 Manual operation symbol

-The trapezoid, which has a longer top side, is used denote a non-automated process that requires manual intervention or handling.
+The trapezoid, which has a longer top side, is used to denote a non-automated process that requires manual intervention or handling.

 The trapezoid can help identify where human resources are needed and/or and where bottlenecks can occur due to manual operation.